-Stop what you’re doing right now, because Wadjet Eye Games‘ sci-fi mystery about an ex-assassin and a man with no memory has finally appeared up on the app store!
+Stop what you’re doing right now because Wadjet Eye Games‘ sci-fi mystery about an ex-assassin and a man with no memory has finally appeared on the app store!
 What am I rambling about this time?
-Why, Gemini Rue of course.
+Why Gemini Rue of course.
 It’s finally been released on iOS (iPhone and iPad), in a port that looks pretty much like the Windows version that came out two years ago.
-So, here are some details on this brand new iOS version.
+So, here are some details on this brand-new iOS version.

 Those who have played the Windows version already will find that little has changed in terms of gameplay, but certain tweaks were included to make the game more touch-friendly.
 For starters, the cursor is nowhere to be found, but who needs that in a touch-controlled point ‘n click anyway?
 Apart from that, most of the original interface made the transition, including the ‘toolbox interaction’ pop-up that handles everything from “talk” and “use” to “kick” (that’s right, you can actually kick stuff in Gemini Rue) and everything controls as you’d expect, with taps and swipes responding accordingly.